eProsima/Fast-DDS/examples/C++/SampleConfig_Events/README.txt

 Audio and Video transmission have a common characteristic: Having a stable, high datarate feed is more important than having a 100% lossless transmission.

 	Reliability: Best-Effort.
-We want to have a fast tranmission.
+We want to have a fast transmission.
 If a sample is lost, it can be recovered via error-correcting algorithms.
 	Durability: Volatile.
 We do not mind data from the past, we want to stream what is happening in the present.
 	History: Keep-Last with Low Depth.
 Once displayed or recorded on the receiving application, they are not needed in the History.
 	note: In the case of video, depth can be as low as 1.
 A missing sample of a 50 frames per second stream represents virtually no information loss.

 - Distributed measurement: Controllers

 Lets say we have a factory with a network of distributed temperature sensors and we want to use eProsima Fast RTPS to send data from said sensors to an automation computer which makes decisions based on the temperature distribution.
 We would group all sensors within one single topic,

 	Reliability: Reliable.
 We want to make sure samples are not lost.
 Furthermore, since reliable more ensures data delivery, it allows us to detect hardware problems when a sensor becomes silent
 	Keys: We use a separate key for each sensor.
 That way new messages from one sensor dont affect the storage of past samples from another sensor.